Buddelpi/WW2BAJLRM/README.md

   1. Python2.7.x
   2. Kivy - https://kivy.org/#home
   3. Playsound - https://pypi.org/project/playsound/
-  4. PyInstaller - Framework has been set up for windows - executables will be generated to "dist" folder
+  4. PyInstaller - Framework has been set up for windows - executables will be generated to "dist" folder (valid for the Bernhard-Special-Edition branch only)

 Tested on Mac osX, Win8.1, Win10.